tkurtbond/tkurtbond.github.io/posts/2020/07/07/recent-rpg-reading-auran-empire-primer.rst

-I liked that the nationality/ethnicity entries included descriptions of the typical appearance, including skin color, hair color, body shape, average height, face shape, and so forth.
+I liked that the nationality/ethnicity entries included descriptions of the typical appearance, including skin color, hair color, body shape, average height, face shape, and so forth, and that there is a fair variety of each.

 [More later?]

+.. [#not-race-based] As far as I can tell, slavery is not based on race — anybody can end up a slave, except in the Auran Empire itself where slavery is illegal.
+The Auran Empire, however, has indentured servitude, which the other nations regard as the same thing as as slavery.

 __ https://www.drivethrurpg.com/product/197374/Auran-Empire-Primer?manufacturers_id=4277
 __ https://www.drivethrurpg.com/product/99123/Adventurer-Conqueror-King-System?manufacturers_id=4277